YuNode/THREE.TextSprite/README.md

 `.redrawInterval = 1`

 The minimum time that must elapse before the canvas is redrawn.
-If 0, the canvas is redrawn immediately whenever `TextSprite` is rendered, otherwise the redrawing is deferred.

 ---